tscizzle/Braid/README.md

 # Braid
 App for braided messaging

-For conversations with disjoint, parallel topics appearing and disappearing all the time, braided messaging addresses the pains of traditional messaging UI.
+For conversations with disjoint, parallel strands, appearing and disappearing all the time, braided messaging addresses the pains of traditional messaging UI.

-This project uses the MEAN stack (Mongo, Express, Angular, Node), and PreT and Tyler are having a great time creating it.
+This project uses the MEAN stack (Mongo, Express, Angular, Node).